Gozzo18/FoCG_Homework1/readme.md

 Implement refraction using `refract()` for the direction, `reflectivity_to_eta()` to get the index of refraction from reflectivity (0.04), and remembering to invert the index of refraction when leaving a surface.

-## Submission

-To submit the homework, you need to pack a ZIP file that contains the code you write and the images it generates, i.e. the ZIP _with only the `yocto_raytrace/` and `out/` directories_.
-The file should be called `<numero_di_matricola>.zip` and you should exclude all other directories.
-Send it on Google Classroom.